-- 9.1 Given that the council does not have a full time dedicated information governance resource, limited progress has been made in implementing the information governance recommendations first issued in June 2014.
-The new General Data Protection Regulations come into force in May 2018 and it is highly likely that if more resources are not allocated to information governance the council will not be compliant. - 9.2 Following the workshop with the council's key officers, minor issues have also been identified which will be documented in an action plan that will be monitored by Corporate Management Team and reported to the Audit Committee in November each year.
+- 9.1 No significant governance issues have been raised that require documenting separately in the Annual Governance Statement. - 9.2 Following the workshop with the council's key officers, minor issues have been identified which have been documented in an action plan that will be monitored by Corporate Management Team and reported to the Audit Committee in November each year.